 Response: For the programs which have grading evaluation system, the data are converted to percentage using the applicable equivalent ranges.
-Further, the data of the preceding year has

-(Volume 4, Annex 30, Student Data 2077-2078)
+(Please see: Volume 4, Annex 30, Student Data 2077-2079)

-Give a copy of the last annual budget of the Institution with details of income and expenditure.
+20. Give a copy of the last annual budget of the Institution with details of income and expenditure.